axelarnetwork/evm-cosmos-gmp-sample/README.md

 ## EVM <-> Cosmos Generam Message Passing Demo
-This repo contains an example that sends tokens to multiple recipients between EVM chains and cosmos chains.
+Do not follow the instuctions atm, we are updating docs, the devnet and setting up relayers, execution services, etc. We will update soon.
+You could still check the provided samples.

+This repo contains examples for both native and wasm integration.
+- multi send is a native integration example, it sends token to multiple recipients from evm chain to a cosmos chain.
+- swap and forward sends token and calls a cosmwosm swap contract on Osmosis

 ### EVM
 Developer needs to deploy a smart contract that calls Axelar gateway to send cross-chain message,